Susan McCreary Duprey

 Furthermore, Duprey was invited to the National Association of Church Musicians conference as the headlining speaker, and has been a featured presenter at events for the American Association of University Women, Rotary International, National Society of Arts and Letters, National League of American Pen Women, and the Association of Lutheran Church Musicians.
 In the spring of 2019, she had the distinct honor of serving as choral judge for the 99th Annual Kamehameha Schools Song Contest.
 In 2022, Duprey became part of the Board of Governors for the Japanese Cultural Center of Kona.
 She is also an active member of the American Choral Directors Association, International Federation for Choral Music, and Chorus America.

 When Duprey is not flying between islands to conduct, she is home in Kailua, O‘ahu, and can be found paddling in an outrigger canoe, hiking with her dogs in the mountains, or golfing with her husband Bryan.

-(An abbreviated version of this biography is available by requesting it at <WindwardChoral@icloud.com>)
+(An abbreviated version of this biography is available upon request; send inquiry to email@example.com)